AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 After the publisher accepts your connection request, it is time to explore the overlapping audiences between your organization and theirs.
 Set up a project for a campaign and [run extensive overlap reports](/help/guide/collaborate/discover.md) to discover the best audiences for your next advertising campaign, depending on the collaboration use case - targeting, suppression, and others.

-Once you discovered the ideal audiences, it is time to [share them with the publisher](/help/guide/collaborate/share.md) and they will activate them and thereby kick off the campaign.
+Once you discover the ideal audiences, it is time to [share them with the publisher](/help/guide/collaborate/share.md) for them to activate the audiences and thereby kick off the campaign.

 The final step in the collaboration loop is [measurement](/help/guide/collaborate/measure.md).
-To measure business results, you will want to know how your campaigns did.
-For that purpose, you will upload extensive measurement data like ad logs and then run the reports provided in the program to understand how your audiences performed.
+To measure or know your business results, upload extensive measurement data like ad logs and then run the reports provided in the program to understand how your audiences performed.

 ## Publisher end-to-end workflow {#publisher}

 As a publisher, start by [onboarding your company](/help/guide/setup/onboard-organization.md) onto Real-Time CDP Collaboration.
 Use the [setup page](/help/guide/setup/setup-overview.md) to edit various company settings.
 For example, make sure to include the identities that your company works with.

-Decide which audience data to import and which audiences to make discoverable and viewable to the advertisers who looking to connect with you in the **[!UICONTROL Connect]** area of the product.
+Decide which audience data to import and which audiences to make discoverable and viewable to the advertisers who are looking to connect with you in the **[!UICONTROL Connect]** area of the product.
 In the first release, the product only allows you to bring in data from Real-Time CDP.

 As you import audiences into Real-Time CDP Collaboration, make sure to tag and categorize the audiences.
 Real-Time CDP follows the established IAB taxonomy for categorizing audiences.